NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/Amazing Pop-up Book.md

 **Frequency** once per day

-**Effect** If your next action is to cast an illusion spell prepared from this grimoire that creates illusory terrain or creatures, such as [[Spells/Mirage|Mirage]], you draw forth the pop-up scene.
+**Effect** If your next action is to cast an illusion spell prepared from this grimoire that creates illusory terrain or creatures, such as [[Mirage|Mirage]], you draw forth the pop-up scene.
 If a creature succeeds, but doesn't critically succeed, at a saving throw to disbelieve the illusion, then just as their mind recognizes the illusion, a startling—though obviously false—illusion pops up somewhere unexpected in their field of vision, visible to only them, dealing mental damage equal to the spell's rank.

 *Source: Pathfinder Treasure Vault*
 *OGL*